-Maharaja Agrasen Jayanti is celebrated every year in the Hindu calendar on the fourth day of the month of Ashvin.
-In 2022, it falls on September 26th.
-The event is dedicated to the most respected and revered king Maharaja Agrasen, who during his lifetime preached the principles of equality.
-The descendants of this ruler continue his mission and take an active part in social projects aimed at eradicating inequality.
+Maharaja Agrasen Jayanti is every year in the Hindu calendar on the fourth day of the month of Ashvin.
+This event is dedicated to the most respected and revered King Maharaja Agrasen, who during his lifetime preached the principles of equality.
+The descendants of this ruler continue his mission by taking an active part in social projects aimed at eradicating inequality.

 History

-Maharaja Agrasen Jayanti is an official public holiday in some parts of India and is celebrated by the Agrahari, Jain, and Agrawala communities.
-This day was founded in honor of the birth of Maharaja Agrasen, who ruled in Agrohi and is also considered the founder of Agrawal and Agrahari.
-The ruler became famous not for defeating rivals, but for initiating a unique social program, according to which each person who came to Agroha received one brick and one rupee from each inhabitant to build a house and develop a business.
+Maharaja Agrasen Jayanti is an official public holiday in some parts of India and is by the Agrahari, Jain, and Agrawal communities.
+This day was founded in honor of the birth of Maharaja Agrasen, who ruled in Agroha and is also considered the founder of the Agrawal and Agrahari communities.
+The ruler became famous not for defeating rivals, but for initiating a unique social program: each new resident of Agroha received one brick and one rupee from each inhabitant to build a house and develop a business.

 Interesting Facts

-- Maharaja Agrasen Jayanti is not only held in honor and remembrance of the ruler Maharaja Agrasen.
-On this day, prayers are also offered to the goddess Lakshmi, asking her for blessings and prosperity.
+- Maharaja Agrasen Jayanti is not only held in honor of and in remembrance of the ruler Maharaja Agrasen, but on this day, prayers are also offered to the goddess Lakshmi, asking for her blessings and prosperity.

-- The followers of this ruler organize medical funds where everyone can receive medical care, organize free food distribution events, as well as cultural events.
+- The followers of this ruler organize medical funds where everyone can receive medical care, and they organize free food distribution events as well as cultural events.

 - The goddess is depicted on the inflorescence of a lotus, which symbolizes the wealth of the world.